sohale/sohale.github.io/pages/reinvented.md

 * Principle of Information bottleneck (later: found out it was given by Naftali Tishby)

+Media, sociology:

 * DAOs
    * "Decentralized Autonomous Organization (DAO)"
       * In the summer of 2005, I came up with a certain design & architecture for what I later realised is called DAO (also DAG)
           * Also Delibration
-          * A certain conception of Digital Democracy and Digital State
+          * A certain conception of "Digital Democracy" and Digital State / Autonomous Governance
       * crop-org/l.a.ng
           * Use of PP for corporates
           * Later I found the work of Daniel Khezri of KCRI, which seems a similar idea about the PP side